 Strengthen Current Collaborations

-WOMEN’S WAY is beginning this fund with a grant to Shared Safety, a collaboration whose mission is to create a more effective city-wide response to domestic violence, and ultimately prevent domestic, intimate partner and relational violence in order to promote healthy communities.
+WOMEN’S WAY is currently supporting Shared Safety, a collaboration whose mission is to create a more effective city-wide response to domestic violence, and ultimately prevent domestic, intimate partner and relational violence in order to promote healthy communities.
 Support from WOMEN’S WAY allowed them to develop a new universal screening tool called the Philadelphia Screen for Experience of Relational Violence (P-SERV).
 We continue to support this initiative through serving on the Steering Committee and providing strategic guidance.